 No. Although we use certain ingredients that are certified organic, Women’s Bean Project is not USDA Certified Organic facility, nor are we non-GMO certified through any independent organization.
 Food safety however, is a top priority for us.
 We are currently in compliance with the requirements and criteria laid down in the Global Food Safety Initiative (GFSI) protocol at the basic level.

 Women’s Bean Project currently has 20 products that are kosher certified by Scroll K/Vaad Hakashrus of Denver, which are clearly labeled as such on the packaging.
 A full list of our kosher certified products can be found here.

 Women’s Bean Project produces and packages shelf stable food mixes and ready-to-eat food products from dry ingredients.
-These products do not go bad or expire.
 As a customer courtesy, we place a ‘Best By’ date sticker on the bottom of all finished product packaging.
 This indicates the recommended date in which a product be consumed by for optimal quality and freshness.
 In other words, we believe the product is best if consumed by the date printed on the bottom of its packaging.
 This date is determined with the consideration of all product components and set by product type as listed below: